noobiecoderhere/hello-world/README.md

 The customary introduction to GitHub

 ### Branch
 Created a new branch.
-Testing it ot by editing this README file.
+Testing it by editing this README file.